EspressoSystems/cape/README.md

 and observe the CLI output.

-## Ethereum Asset (Un)Wrapping Workflow
+## CAPE Contract specification

-Documentation about wrapping and unwrapping ERC20 tokens into and out of CAPE is described in `./doc/workflow/lib.rs::test`.
+A specification of the CAPE smart contract logic written in Rust can be found at `./doc/workflow/lib.rs`.